rweigel/stats/hw.md

 Save your answers in a file named `Final3.py`.
 When executed plots with answers to the above should be displayed.

+**Comments**

+1. See Midterm solutions
+2. Generalize result of first problem of final.
+See previous HW for using `erf` to compute integral for evidence.
+3. Simplify https://emcee.readthedocs.io/en/stable/tutorials/line/, which was discussed in class.
+This example is also in Stone, which was given as a handout and is a standard example that can be found in many references.
+4. See previous homework for code for computing credible interval.

 # Midterm